 Calling John Beaney “retired” is not quite accurate.
+“I’m happily enjoying semi-retirement,” says John, 65.

-“I’m happily semi-retired,” says John, 65.
 He spoke to Renew just after a long weekend trip to Cabo San Lucas, Mexico with his wife Kim, and just before embarking on an all-hands-on-deck vacation with their three children, two grandkids, and other family members at their timeshare in Branson, Missouri.

 “I have to admit,” John smiles.
 “It’s a good life.”